-Incorporating the Help Subsystem into a Product With a Custom Installation Script inst -af <inst_product> where inst_product is the location of the images.
+Incorporating the Help Subsystem into a Product With a Custom Installation Script

 If you don't use swpkg to package your product for installation with Software Manager, do one of the following.

 • If users install your product using the tar command, have them use tar to copy the online help images as well.
 After copying the images, the user needs to type: